 I know.
 It seems impossible.
 But it is possible.
 Every year, some students actually do graduate debt-free.
 It helps a lot if your parents have been saving for college since you were in diapers.
 Even if they haven’t, it’s possible.

 You know the options.
 State college instead of a private school.
 Community college only, or community college and then transfer.
 Take a year off after high school to work full-time to earn money for college.
 Work part-time while in college.
+Once in college, apply to become a resident assistant, which usually comes with free room & board plus some cash.

 Start with a commitment to graduate debt-free.
 Then figure out the details.
 If you need help, read books by people who’ve graduated from college debt-free.